Marengo Cave

 Marengo Cave is a privately owned cave located in Marengo, Indiana.
 One of only four show caves in Indiana, public tours of the cave have been given since 1883.
 Tours commenced just days after the cave's discovery by two school children.
 The cave was designated as a National Natural Landmark in 1984.

 Discovery

 Marengo Cave was discovered on September 6, 1883.
-There are many early descriptions and some confusion about the date and the story how the cave was discovered.
+There are many early descriptions and some confusion about the date and the story of how the cave was discovered.

 State's story

 "Marengo cave has been known only since 1883.
 The cave was first entered on Thursday, September 6, 1883, by two children of the name of Hiestand.
 The children were at play in the grove and were attracted to the opening at the bottom of a sink hole.
 Accounts as to why they ventured into the opening differ.
 For some reason the story is told that they followed a rabbit into the opening and this led to the discovery of the cave.
 Mr. Stewart and those connected with the cave emphatically deny the rabbit story and say the discovery is due solely to childish curiosity.
 It is significant that shortly preceding the discovery, the virgin timber had been removed from the hillside upon which the entrance was found.
 Mr Stewart thinks this favored increased gullying and that the increase in runoff was the main factor in opening the hole in the sink.